alexeyfala/DataOrganizer/4_Build.md

 `--app-version "$(dataorg_ver)[1]"`: `[1]` is the **package revision**, separate from the app version — bump it when you re-package the same version. `-r linux-x64` is the runtime, `-y` disables prompts, `--app-version` overrides `AppVersionRelease` in the conf.
 Add `--verbose` to diagnose a failure; the first build of each kind is slow (runtime + NuGet download).

+> **Release vs Debug.** PupNet ignores the configuration selected in Visual Studio and builds **Release** by default.
+For a Debug build, add `-c Debug` to the `pupnet` command.
+PupNet then appends `.Debug` to the `AppId`, so the Debug package installs alongside the Release one instead of replacing it.

 ### Debian (.deb)

 ```bash